 If either of these are your situation, then of course appropriate planning will be more important than ever.
 Lean on your broker to help you get organized and schedule everything in a timely way.

 Tip: Ask your broker to have your home professionally photographed during the season when it looks best!

 When summer is in full swing, it’s hard to argue against Chicago’s endless curb appeal.
 The city truly shines.

 Warm weather and bright skies means people will be out in force.
 Between bouts of beach time and languid walks around historic Chicago neighborhoods, many of the people who waited out the spring rush will be looking for their new home now.

-So when selling your home in the summer, think about catering to first-time buyers or buyers with very little time on their hands: consider creating an ideal listing experience that can propel your buyer to make a decision.
+So when selling your home in the summer, think about catering to first-time buyers or buyers with kids needing to get settled before school starts.

-The challenge of selling your house in summer means you’re now competing against all the other things Chicago has to offer during the summer time (in addition to similar listing competition from the spring).
+Selling your house in summer means competing against all the other summer activities Chicago has to offer.
+Plus, there’s a similar volume of listing competition as in the spring.

 The fall has some truly outstanding reasons that justify it as a candidate for the best time to list your home.